vlfeat/matconvnet/doc/site/docs/index.md

 > topologies.
 This release also adds GoogLeNet as a pre-trained model,
 > new building blocks such as [`vl_nnconcat`](mfiles/vl_nnconcat.md),
 > a rewritten loss function block [`vl_nnloss`](mfiles/vl_nnloss.md),
 > better documentation, and bugfixes.
+A new **realtime demo** using
+> GoogLeNet, VGG-VD, or any other similar network.
 >
 > **New:** 1.0-beta13 adds a much faster version of batch
 > normalization and contains several bugfixes and minor improvements.